seng438-winter-2023/seng438-a5-jamgamm/seng438-a5-team_number.md

 #

 # Difficulties encountered, challenges overcome, and lessons learned
 While trying to work with the SRTAT and CS-FRAT tools, we encountered several challenges.
 One of the significant challenges was dealing with the wrong format of data files, which required conversion to the right format.
 However, even after converting the data files, they would not necessarily work, causing further confusion and delays.
 In addition, for CS-FRAT, we learned that we had to have a specific format for the data consisting of five columns, two of which were unclear, which added more complexity to the process.
-Ultimately, to overcome these obstacles, we had to resort to using one of the sample data files provided with the tools, which may not have been an ideal solution, but it allowed us to proceed with the lab.
+We eventually discovered that we were able to use SFRAT using one of the failure data documents provided in the lab artifacts, though some additional steps were needed as we had to convert the document file to the correct format for SFRAT to read the data.

 # Comments/feedback on the lab itself